talbotcpp/sequence/README.md

 # sequence
 Contiguous sequence container with adjustable performance characteristics.

-The various adjustable characteristics are controled by a struct non-type template parameter of type sequence_traits.
+The various adjustable characteristics are controlled by a struct non-type template parameter of type sequence_traits.
 The sequence_traits struct source contains the user documentation for the container:

 ```